 - HIDDEN Our Software Architect and Project Manager prepare the final project quote based on the completed specs.

 - You get the final project quote.

-That’s how the communication process in our team goes from the first contact with our client, to the software development itself.
-As you may notice, the Business Developer gets involved in the process as early as the first contact occurs.
+That’s how our team’s communication process goes from the first contact with our client to the software development itself.
+As you may notice, a Business Analyst gets involved in the process as early as the first contact occurs.

 Need a tailor-made app specifications?